 - Starting Chess.
 Since I do not know how to play chess, I needed something that they could open up and IT teaches my kids.
 Starting Chess is OK, but we found a much easier to implement a NO STRESS CHESS Game for beginners.
 Within one day, my boys were playing without the cards, and using the traditional chess board side of the game.

 Thankfully you can easily choose your own Language Arts programs, but MFW does recommend some options.
+After a few years of tinkering, we have found which of these recomndations do, and do not, work for our family.

 - English from the Roots Up- This was again one of our favorite studies, adding so much to our understanding of the English language.
 Etymology needs context, and the MFW manual provides this much needed context.
 For example, you study the wood " sol" for sun is when you begin you astronomy study.
 You learn the word "lune" for moon when you study the moon, and the same day read about a medical battle that involved an eclipse.
 The world "magnus" for great is scheduled the day you read about Charles the Great/ Charlemagne.
 I used an easy printable from MFW Rome to Reformation Group, that went into our Workboxes.